BALCO embraces smart technologies to combat COVID-19 and boost productivity

 Deepak Sharma, Safety Officer, RK Transport and Construction (RKTC), BALCO's logistics partner for coal handling said, "With the integration of digitalization in the traffic management system, the truck movement has become safer and swifter and there are no congestions in traffic.
 This initiative has brought down the downtime of vehicle movement and has increased productivity."

 The medical team has been providing daily information to patients via teleconsultation including information about medicine intake, healthy lifestyle, and symptoms.
-To implement social distancing at the hospital, a home delivery service of medicines for current and retired BALCO employees is being executed.
+To implement social distancing at the hospital home delivery services of medicines for current and retired BALCO employees is being executed.

 DISCLAIMER